SSyncropel Docs

 spl identity generate

-Fetch and verify a peer's manifest:
+Fetch and verify a peer

 spl discover --peer-url https://alice.example.com